ninellekam/MailRuTestTask/README.md

 ```
 docker run -p 8888:8888 --name tarantool-api-server -t tarantool-api-server
 ```
-After this, you have available to `http://localhost:8888` , where 'localhost' is IP by your docker deamon
+After this, you have available to `http://localhost:8888` , where `localhost` is IP by your docker deamon

 ### TESTS
 Run tests on console with: